Wayfair set to leave Brunswick Landing

 Despite the rise of remote work and a recent spate of mass layoffs throughout the tech industry, Brunswick Landing is well positioned to continue attracting new businesses to Maine, according to Logan.
 She said 23 companies moved to the Landing in 2022, and MRRA continues to see a steady stream of interest, particularly from aerospace and biotech startups that need space to build their products.

-“A lot of the companies that are locating onto the Landing are folks that need to be in bigger spaces: a lot of manufacturers, a lot of R&D,” she said.
+“A lot of the companies that are locating onto the Landing are folks that need to be in bigger spaces: a lot of manufacturers, a lot of R&D (research and development),” she said.
 “There’s not a lot of big buildings that are available anymore.”

 Comments are not available on this story.